10 Interesting Facts About Greyhounds

 Although many believe they're the fastest, they're not, although they are arguably the second fastest.
-Truth be told, the whippet (another sighthound) surpasses their greyhound cousins in speed by just a hair.
+Truth be told, the whippet (another sighthound) surpasses its greyhound cousins in speed by just a hair.

 Many greyhounds that are bred as racing dogs can sprint up to outstanding top speeds that range from 39 to 43 miles per hour!
 Talk about fast!